openshift-labs/learn-katacoda/introduction/developing-with-odo/02-creating-new-binary-component.md

 Please use `odo push` command to create the component with source deployed
 ```

 The component is not yet deployed on OpenShift.
-With an `odo create` command, a configuration file called `config.yaml` has been created that contains information about the component to be deployed to a container on OpenShift.
+With an `odo create` command, a configuration file called `config.yaml` has been created that contains information about the component to be deployed and the container the component will be hosted on.

 View the contents of `config.yaml` by running the following:

 `odo config view`{{execute}}

-Since `backend` is a binary component, as specified in the `odo create` command above, changes to the component's source code should be followed by pushing the jar file to the running container.
-After `mvn` compiled a new `wildwest-1.0.jar` file, the updated program would be updated in the `backend` component with the `odo push` command.
+Since `backend` is a binary component, as specified in the `odo create` command above, changes to the component's source code should be followed by pushing the jar file to a running container.
+After `mvn` compiled a new `wildwest-1.0.jar` file, the program would be deployed to OpenShift with the `odo push` command.
 We can execute such a `push` right now:

 `odo push`{{execute}}